-The hotel industry has seen a rough two years since the start of the pandemic, yet as the world starts to find ways to live with Covid-19, a number of new hotel and travel trends are emerging, too.
+The hotel industry has seen a rough two years since the start of the pandemic, yet as the world starts to find ways to live with Covid-19, a number of new hotel and travel trends are emerging in 2022.

 With the aim of making guests more comfortable during their stays and offering them peace of mind on the hygiene level through contactless exchanges, after nearly two years of disruptions due to the pandemic, the hotel industry is going all in on new technology in the hopes of offering a more customised experience for travellers.